The thousand nuances of Canelli: in the capital of Spumante, a street for lovers in the shadow of baroque jewels.

 An opportunity to taste them is represented by the Canelli Città del Vino review, in the month of June.

-Canelli has been and still is home to historic wineries, including Gancia, Luigi Bosca, Riccadonna, Tosti-Giovanni Bosca, Contract, Coppo, Ramazzotti etc.
+Canelli has been and still is home to historic wineries.

-Among the secrets that guarantee the absolute quality of Canelli wines, a fundamental role is represented by their conservation: here were born the famous Underground Cathedrals (also included in the UNESCO Heritage) of the historic spumante houses Bosca, Contratto, Coppo and Gancia, real masterpieces of engineering and winemaking architecture that meander for 6 km underground of the city.
+Among the secrets that guarantee the absolute quality of Canelli wines, a fundamental role is represented by their conservation: here were born the famous Underground Cathedrals (also included in the UNESCO Heritage) of the historic spumante houses Bosca, Contratto, Coppo, and Gancia.

-The development of enology has been accompanied by the progressive affirmation of the enomechanical sector: today there are about forty companies in the area with an overall turnover of great importance.
+The development of oenology has been accompanied by the progressive affirmation of the enomechanical sector: today there are about forty companies in the area with an overall turnover of great importance.

 Canelli is not only a land of great wines but also of delicious delicacies for the palate, such as white truffle: an opportunity to taste it is during the Regional Truffle Fair, hosted in Canelli in November.